Bob Holden: Life after politics

-Holden is currently the Chairman and CEO of the United States Heartland China Association, the United States Heartland China Association (USHCA) is a 501(c)3 bipartisan organization committed to building stronger ties between USHCA Region (20 states located in the USA between the Great Lakes to the Gulf) and the People’s Republic of China.
-Their focus is on Trust Building efforts connecting government officials; business leaders; educational and community interests with like-minded institutions between the Heartland Region and the People’s Republic of China.
+Holden is currently the president and chairman of the United States Heartland China Association, the United States Heartland China Association (USHCA) is a 501(c)3 bipartisan organization committed to building stronger ties between the USHCA Region (21 states located in the US between the Great Lakes to the Gulf) and the People's Republic of China.
+Their focus is on trust building efforts connecting government officials; business leaders; educational and community interests with like-minded institutions between the heartland region and the People’s Republic of China.

 Previously, Holden taught political science and communications courses at Webster University.
-Governor Holden is the founder and Director of the Holden Public Policy Forum at Webster University.
-The Forum describes itself as "a bi-partisan speakers series that will bring Governors, Senators, presidential candidates and private sector public policy leaders to St. Louis and the Webster University Old Post Office campus."
+Holden is the founder and director of the Holden Public Policy Forum at Webster University.
+The forum describes itself as "a bi-partisan speakers series that will bring Governors, Senators, presidential candidates and private sector public policy leaders to St. Louis and the Webster University Old Post Office campus."

 In 2016, Holden was appointed to the executive committee of Missouri's statewide NAACP chapter.

 Holden endorsed and campaigned on behalf of Vice President Joe Biden in the Democratic primaries of the 2020 United States presidential election.
-Holden had previously endorsed Senator Hillary Clinton in the Democratic primaries of the 2008 presidential campaign and served as a Missouri Co-Chair and a member of the Clinton campaign's Education Policy Taskforce.
+Holden had previously endorsed Senator Hillary Clinton in the Democratic primaries of the 2008 presidential campaign and served as a Missouri co-chair and a member of the Clinton campaign's education policy task force.